narsis-ivy-abbasi/cryptoplace/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

+I learned to create this project from the "GreatStack" channel, which was incredibly helpful.
+For more information, you can check out the link: https://www.youtube.com/watch?v=lpx2zFkapIk.

 Currently, two official plugins are available:

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh